ClinVar Miner

 Greenwood Genetic Center Diagnostic Laboratories, Greenwood Genetic Center RCV000763371 SCV002499200 pathogenic Polycystic kidney disease, adult type 2022-01-04 criteria provided, single submitter clinical testing PS4, PS3_Moderate, PM2

-Victorian Clinical Genetics Services, Murdoch Childrens Research Institute RCV000763371 SCV002768811 pathogenic Polycystic kidney disease, adult type 2022-02-02 criteria provided, single submitter clinical testing Based on the classification scheme VCGS_Germline_v1.3.4, this variant is classified as Pathogenic.
+Victorian Clinical Genetics Services, Murdoch Childrens Research Institute RCV000763371 SCV002768811 pathogenic Polycystic kidney disease, adult type 2024-10-10 criteria provided, single submitter clinical testing Based on the classification scheme VCGS_Germline_v1.3.5, this variant is classified as Pathogenic.
 Following criteria are met: 0102 - Loss of function is a known mechanism of disease in this gene and is associated with polycystic kidney disease 1 (MIM#173900) (ADPKD).
 (I) 0107 - This gene is associated with autosomal dominant disease.
 ADPKD (MIM#173900) is predominantly caused by monoallelic variants, with rare reports of biallelic variants causing disease (OMIM).
 (I) 0200 - Variant is predicted to result in a missense amino acid change from glutamic acid to lysine.
 (I) 0251 - This variant is heterozygous.
-(I) 0302 - Variant is present in gnomAD (v3) <0.001 for a dominant condition (1 heterozygote, 0 homozygotes).
-(SP) 0502 - Missense variant with conflicting in silico predictions but very high conservation.
-(I) 0600 - Variant is located in the annotated REJ domain (PDB).
+(I) 0302 - Variant is present in gnomAD (v4) <0.001 for a dominant condition (5 heterozygotes, 0 homozygotes).
+(SP) 0309 - An alternative amino acid change at the same position has been observed in gnomAD (v4) (1 heterozygote, 0 homozygotes).
+(I) 0502 - Missense variant with conflicting in silico predictions but very high conservation.
+(I) 0604 - Variant is not located in an established domain, motif, hotspot or informative constraint region.
 (I) 0801 - This variant has strong previous evidence of pathogenicity in unrelated individuals.
-The variant has previously been reported as pathogenic in multiple families with ADPKD (ClinVar, HGMD, PMIDs: 11115377, 32381729).
-(SP) 1102 - Strong phenotype match for this individual.
+The variant has previously been reported as pathogenic in multiple families with ADPKD (ClinVar, PMIDs: 11115377, 32381729).
 (SP) 1208 - Inheritance information for this variant is not currently available in this individual.
 (I) Legend: (SP) - Supporting pathogenic, (I) - Information, (SB) - Supporting benign

 Institute for Clinical Genetics, University Hospital TU Dresden, University Hospital TU Dresden RCV000518237 SCV004026426 pathogenic not provided 2023-07-12 criteria provided, single submitter clinical testing PM1_SUP, PS4, PM2_SUP, PS3